kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 With this setup, you see a completely new UI for Applications.
 This view fetches data from the Compass module that is installed in your Runtime.

-With the new UI you can define Applications through Compass.
+With the new UI, you can define Applications through Compass.
 You can define APIs and organize them in packages.

 ![define-api-packages](api-packages-01-define-apis.png)